 In addition, Red Feather Lakes is home to many people who could be described as "urban sophisticates".
 Urban sophisticates are educated, wealthy, executives and professionals, who have urbane tastes in books, food, and travel, whether they actually live in a big city, or choose to reside in a small town.
 In big or medium-sized cities, urban sophisticates tend to frequent art institutions such as opera, symphonies, ballet, live theatre, and museums.

-Red Feather Lakes is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Red Feather Lakes is a great place for families with children to consider.
+First of all, many other families with children live here, making Red Feather Lakes a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Red Feather Lakes has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Red Feather Lakes’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Red Feather Lakes has relatively fewer families with younger children, and/or college students.
 Combined, this makes Red Feather Lakes a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-Red Feather Lakes is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Red Feather Lakes does not have a public transit system used by locals to get to and from work.

 The per capita income in Red Feather Lakes in 2022 was $53,541, which is upper middle income relative to Colorado, and wealthy relative to the rest of the US.
 This equates to an annual income of $214,164 for a family of four.